SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/PA concepts/Process_Automation_App_Concept.md

 The [Process Automation app](xref:Process_Automation_App) is an application providing a high-level overview of all running and future processes and associated activation windows.

-It also provides an overview of all main tokens in the following state:
+It also provides an overview of all main tokens in the following states:

 - Currently being processed